-It may be Henry Hoover that gets all the plaudits, but Harry Hoover is your man if you’ve got hairy pets in your home such as cats and dogs.
-Read on for our in-depth Harry Hoover review.
+Henry may get a lot of the plaudits, but we think Harry Hoover is your man if you have pets in your home.
+Read on for our in-depth Harry Hoover review to find out why.

 |Colour||Green / Black|